kninad/kninad.github.io/content/misc/_index.md

 - [Texify3](https://themes.gohugo.io/themes/hugo-texify3/)
 - [Compost](https://themes.gohugo.io/themes/compost/)
 - [XMin](https://themes.gohugo.io/themes/hugo-xmin/)
-- [Kayal](https://themes.gohugo.io/themes/kayal/) -- currently using this one with some mods.
+- [Kayal](https://themes.gohugo.io/themes/kayal/) -- I am currently using this theme with some modifications to the default css.

+### Markdown based documentation

+Here are some of my repos created for my use case!

+- [resume-pandoc](https://github.com/kninad/resume-pandoc) : Auto generate resume in different formats from a *single* markdown source.
+- [rippledoc-ext](https://kninad.github.io/rippledoc-ext) :  Extended rippledoc to created html pages from folder full of markdown files.

 ## Football (For rest of the world!)